vokimon/markdown-customblocks/README.md

 It specifies, first, the block type (`mytype`) followed by a set of _values_.
 Such values can be either single worded or quoted.
 Also some values may explicit a target parameter with a _key_.

 After the _headline_, several lines of indented _content_ may follow, and the block ends at the very first line back to the previous indentation.
+Emtpy lines are included and there is no need of an empty line to end the block.

 > By using indentation you don't need a closing tag,
 > but if you miss it, you might place a closing `:::` at the same